 I hope to “see” many of you there on the day.
 Coincidentally it’s also Heffron’s 23rd birthday and we’re going to celebrate by launching a new online training program – Education Bites.
 It’s based on our own experience of dealing with the challenges of working from home, juggling the supervision of school at the same time as working and keeping up to date without the benefit of colleagues nearby.
 It seems much harder these days to carve out the time to do hours of training on a regular basis.
 So we have deliberately developed a stream of very short courses (30-60 minute “bites”) that give on point, highly practical and structured superannuation training (with lots of examples in typical Heffron style).
 We hope they will be perfect for allowing you and your staff to dip into superannuation learning at a time and place that suits you – maintaining your edge in the most efficient way possible.

-All registered attendees of 2021 Super Intensive Day will receive 3 months free access to our new on-demand learning program Education Bites valued at $150.
-Register now.
+All registered attendees of 2021 Super Intensive Day received 3 months free access to our new on-demand learning program Education Bites valued at $150.
+If you would like to see our new learning program, click here.